 Puerto Varas The Lakes District, Chile Travel Guide

-Chilean meal times structure around a light breakfast, a substantial lunch, a mid-afternoon "once" (tea time), and a late dinner.
+Chilean meal times structure surrounding a light breakfast, a substantial lunch, a mid-afternoon "once" (tea time), and a late dinner.
 This schedule defines a long work or activity day before the main evening meal.

 A comforting Chilean staple, especially popular in summer.

 A hearty and rustic Chilean stew.
-It generally contains a large piece of meat (beef, chicken, or turkey), a whole potato, corn on the cob, pumpkin, and green beans, all cooked in a flavorful broth.
+It generally contains a large piece of meat (beef, chicken, or turkey), a whole potato, corn on the cob, pumpkin, and green beans, all made in a flavorful broth.

 The Chilean hot dog.
 Piled high with toppings, most commonly mayonnaise, chopped tomatoes, and mashed avocado (palta).

-Puerto Varas boasts some high-end dining experiences.
+Puerto Varas city boasts some high-end dining experiences.

 A diverse range of restaurants cater to various tastes.